dorianbaranes/LSTM_prediction_stock_market/README.md

 This project implements an LSTM (Long Short-Term Memory) model for predicting the future trends of the NASDAQ 100 index.
 The model is trained using different combinations of hyperparameters to find the best configuration for accurate predictions.

-Certainly!
-Here's a section explaining LSTM (Long Short-Term Memory) in the context of your code:

 ![Image Description](images/nasdaq100_pred.png)